Temporally Precise Action Spotting in Soccer Videos Using Dense Detection Anchors: Introduction

 For the trunk of our models, we experiment with a one-dimensional version of a u-net~\cite{ronneberger2015u} as well as a Transformer encoder~\cite{vaswani2017attention}.
 Both architectures incorporate large temporal contexts important for action spotting, while also preserving the smaller-scale features required for precise localization.
 We show that, while both architectures can achieve good results, the u-net has a better trade-off of time and accuracy.

-The SoccerNet-v2 dataset is of moderate size, containing around 110K action spotting labels.
-At the same time, deep networks generally require large amounts of data or pretraining strategies to work well in practice.
-We show that Sharpness-Aware Minimization (SAM)~\cite{foret2021sharpnessaware} and mixup data augmentation~\cite{zhang2018mixup} are able to improve results significantly on the dataset, thus mitigating the lack of larger scale data.
+SoccerNet-v2 contains over 110K action labels.
+We show that Sharpness-Aware Minimization (SAM)~\cite{foret2021sharpnessaware} and mixup data augmentation~\cite{zhang2018mixup} are able to improve results on the dataset, mitigating the lack of larger scale data or pretraining.